-- As an ASX participant Australis reports to the SPE PRMS which requires any undeveloped reserves, that are to be assessed for reserves classification, are to be developed within a maximum 5 year timeframe. - For the purposes of the YE18 reserve assessment, the TMS development assumed 1 rig until Oct 2019, 2 rigs from Oct 2019, 3 rigs from July 2020 and 4 rigs from July 2021, focusing on HBP acreage and 9 undeveloped units, which is equivalent to ~38% of the Australis net acreage within the TMS core area and a total of 184 gross wells. - Remaining acreage that has not been assessed for reserves was allocated contingent resource. - The assumptions used for the reserves remains 250 acre spacing and the recovery factor for the resources is 9% - In early April 2019 Australis advised it had increased its acreage position to 115,000 net acres and using the same methodology as the YE18 reserves added a further 9 MMbbl 2C contingent resource
+- As an ASX participant Australis reports to the SPE PRMS which requires any undeveloped reserves, that are to be assessed for reserves classification, are to be developed within a maximum 5 year timeframe. - For the purposes of the YE19 reserve assessment, the TMS development assumed 1 rig until Oct 2020, 2 rigs from Oct 2020, 3 rigs from May 2021 and 4 rigs from May 2022, focusing on HBP acreage and 9 undeveloped units, which is equivalent to ~31% of the Australis net acreage within the TMS core area and a total of 180 gross wells. - Remaining acreage that has not been assessed for reserves was allocated contingent resource. - The assumptions used for the reserves remains 250 acre spacing and the recovery factor for the mid case resource estimate is 9%